riiitalam/finding-bigfoot/README.md

 # finding-bigfoot
-Historical data of bigfoot sightings from year 1869 to 2021
+Historical Data of Bigfoot Sightings from year 1869 to 2021

 Objective